Successful Results Gained by Our Florida Personal Injury Attorneys

 Monumental BP Gulf Oil Spill Settlement

-In 2010, Partner Ervin A. Gonzalez was selected by Federal Judge Carl Barbier of the Eastern District of Louisiana among 300 highly qualified applicants to sit on the Plaintiff Steering Committee (PSC) in the multidistrict litigation surrounding the Deepwater Horizon BP oil spill.
-Gonzalez was one of 17 lawyers from around the country selected to serve on the PSC and oversee plaintiffs’ claims stemming from the spill.
+In 2010, one of our partners was selected by Federal Judge Carl Barbier of the Eastern District of Louisiana among 300 highly qualified applicants to sit on the Plaintiff Steering Committee (PSC) in the multidistrict litigation surrounding the Deepwater Horizon BP oil spill.

-As a member of the PSC, Gonzalez was instrumental in securing a monumental settlement in March 2012 between BP and hundreds of thousands of victims of the 2010 BP Gulf Oil Spill.
+As part of the PSC, Colson Hicks Eidsonwas instrumental in securing a monumental settlement in March 2012 between BP and hundreds of thousands of victims of the 2010 BP Gulf Oil Spill.

-In 2009, Partner Ervin A. Gonzalez was selected by Federal Judge Eldon Fallon to serve on the Plaintiffs’ Steering Committee in the Chinese drywall multidistrict litigation, representing hundreds of homeowners who were victims of high-sulfur Chinese drywall linked to odor and metal corrosion in new home construction.
+In 2009, one of our partners was selected by Federal Judge Eldon Fallon to serve on the Plaintiffs’ Steering Committee in the Chinese drywall multidistrict litigation, representing hundreds of homeowners who were victims of high-sulfur Chinese drywall linked to odor and metal corrosion in new home construction.
 He was one of 15 lawyers selected to the PSC.

 We have recovered multiple awards from those affected by the defective Chinese drywall, including: